 - STEER2SRV_IMAX: This limits the number of degrees of steering in centi-degrees over which the integrator will operate.
 At the default setting of 1500 centi-degrees, the integrator will be limited to +- 15 degrees of servo travel.
 The maximum servo deflection is +- 45 centi-degrees, so the default value represents a 1/3rd of the total control throw which is adequate unless the vehicle is severely out of trim.

 - STEER2SRV_MINSPD: This is the minimum assumed ground speed in meters/second for steering.
 Having a minimum speed prevents oscillations when the vehicle first starts moving.
 The vehicle can still driver slower than this limit, but the steering calculations will be done based on this minimum speed.

 - STEER2SRV_TCONST: This controls the time constant in seconds from demanded to achieved steering angle.
 A value of 0.75 is a good default and will work with nearly all rovers.
 Ground steering in aircraft needs a bit smaller time constant, and a value of 0.5 is recommended for best ground handling in fixed wing aircraft.
 A value of 0.75 means that the controller will try to correct any deviation between the desired and actual steering angle in 0.75 seconds.
 Advanced users may want to reduce this time to obtain a faster response but there is no point setting a time less than the vehicle can achieve.

 - GROUND_STEER_ALT: Altitude at which to use the ground steering controller on the rudder.
-If non-zero then the STEER2SRV controller will be used to control the rudder for altitudes within this limit of the home altitude.
+If non-zero, then the STEER2SRV controller will be used to control the rudder for altitudes below this limit with respect to the home altitude.